Menu

 A

-An enduring power of attorney ends if the attorney becomes bankrupt.
+An enduring power of attorney ends if the property attorney becomes bankrupt.
+This does not apply to a personal attorney.

 Q

 We have given our son a power of attorney.
-Right now we are facing bankruptcy and want him to continue to act for us.
+We are now facing bankruptcy and want him to continue to act for us.

 A

-A power of attorney ends if the person granting it becomes bankrupt.
+A power of attorney ends if the person granting it becomes bankrupt because the trustee in bankruptcy takes over.

 Q